Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 import type { ServerDiagnosticType } from '@azure/communication-calling';
 import { SpotlightedParticipant } from '@azure/communication-calling';
 import { StartCallOptions } from '@azure/communication-calling';
-import { StartCaptionsOptions } from '@azure/communication-calling';
+import { StartCaptionsOptions as StartCaptionsOptions_2 } from '@azure/communication-calling';
 import { TeamsCall } from '@azure/communication-calling';
 import { TeamsCallAgent } from '@azure/communication-calling';
 import { TeamsCallInfo } from '@azure/communication-calling';